HSF/hsf.github.io/_training/howto-event.md

 <figure class="centered-figure">
 <img src="{{ '/images/training/how_does_an_event_look_like.jpg' | relative_url }}">
-<figcaption>The primary instructor (standing in front) driving the lesson with the lesson webpage and terminal while a mentor (bottom, long blond hair) helps debug a specific issue with a partcipant (bottom right, long black hair)
+<figcaption>The primary instructor (standing in front) driving the lesson with the lesson webpage and terminal while a mentor (bottom, long blond hair) helps debug a specific issue with a participant (bottom right, long black hair)
 </figcaption>
 </figure>